nawcom/FFmpeg-Builds-AU-header-fix/README.md

 **frigate:stable-tensorrt-jp6** is ***NOT SUPPORTED***.

-For using custom static ffmpeg builds, refer to https://docs.frigate.video/configuration/advanced/#custom-ffmpeg-build.
+For using custom static ffmpeg builds used in Frigate, refer to https://docs.frigate.video/configuration/advanced/#custom-ffmpeg-build.

 # FFmpeg Static Auto-Builds